wojtekboj/module_10-10.5/README.md

 * [Working Page](#working-page)

 ## General info
-An accordion based on jQuery and VanillaJS
+Accordion based on jQuery and VanillaJS

 ## Technologies
 Project is created with: